Moz - Moz Sweden

 Njutbara stunder, Enjoyable moments, Swedish sayings Njutbara stunder, Enjoyable moments, Swedish sayings

-No day-long activities without something to eat or drink.
-That’s the beauty of fika!
-It includes both snacks and drinks – and it tastes extra delightful when out in nature.
 Actually, the fika-break is just as essential as the excursion.
 And no fika without something sweet.
 Some of the best and most classic things to bring are:

-• hot chocolate: and the best one is home made!
+• Hot chocolate: and the best one is homemade!
 We have a tasty and easy recipe for home made chocolate that’s guaranteed to warm the soul.

-• sandwich with Polarbröd: this type of Swedish bread is a round breadcake (polarkaka) made with yeast, milk, butter and flour of rye and wheat.
+• Sandwich with Polarbröd: this type of Swedish bread is a round breadcake (polarkaka) made with yeast, milk, butter and flour of rye and wheat.
 Lovely and fluffy cakes, perfect with butter, ham and some veggies.

-• kanelbulle: the cinnamon bun is another classic fikabread, made with sweet, yeasted dough, butter, cinnamon and pearl sugar on top.
+• Kanelbulle: the cinnamon bun is another classic fikabread, made with sweet, yeasted dough, butter, cinnamon and pearl sugar on top.

 A basket of fika, coffee and cinnamon buns